sveltinio/sveltin/README.md

 # Or sreate myBlog project with TailwWindCSS as CSS Lib
 sveltin new myBlog --css tailwindcss

-# Move into the myBlog folder
+# Move to the project folder
 cd myBlog

 # Install all the dependencies